-N’Assembly will Ensure Judicious Use of COVID-19 Funds, Says Lawan
+N’Assembly Will Ensure Judicious Use of COVID-19 Funds, Says Lawan

 Deji Elumoye in Abuja

-The President of the Senate, Dr. Ahmad Lawan, has given assurance that the National Assembly will provide resources in 2022 budget for the battle against COVID-19 pandemic, while insisting on judicious use of the funds.
+President of the Senate, Dr. Ahmad Lawan has given assurance that the National Assembly would provide resources in 2022 budget for the battle against COVID-19 pandemic while insisting on judicious use of the funds.

-Lawan, who spoke Monday in Abuja while declaring open a National Summit on COVID-19 with the theme: ‘End the Pandemic and Build Back Better’, stressed that “in the 2022 appropriation, whatever is necessary will be provided for Nigeria to continue to fight the pandemic and beyond it”.
+Lawan who spoke yesterday in Abuja, while declaring open a National Summit on COVID-19 with the theme: ‘End the Pandemic and Build Back Better” stressed that “in the 2022 appropriation, whatever is necessary will be provided for Nigeria to continue to fight the pandemic and beyond it.

-He commended the PSC for the great work it had done in effectively coordinating and mounting a formidable national response to the emergent global public health threat.
+He commended the PSC for the great work it had done in effectively coordinating and mounting a formidable national response to this emergent global public health threat.

-Lawan also paid tribute to patriotic and gallant health personnel who had sacrificed so much to fight the pandemic, stressing that Nigeria would remain indebted to them.
+Lawan also paid tribute to patriotic and gallant health personnel who had sacrificed so much to fight against the pandemic stressing that Nigeria would remain indebted to them.

-According to him, “The 9th National Assembly, under my leadership has equally played critical roles in supporting the Executive arm of government to respond frontally through the passage of the Quarantine Act 2020 in order to mitigate the effects of COVID-19 on our citizens and the economy.
+According to him: “The 9th National Assembly, under my leadership has equally played critical role in supporting the Executive Arm of Government to respond frontally through the passage of the Quarantine Act 2020 in order to mitigate the effects of COVID – 19 on our citizens and the economy.

 “The Act provided and regulated the imposition of quarantine and made other provisions for preventing the introduction, spread and transmission of dangerous infectious diseases in Nigeria.

-“The National Assembly proactively reviewed the Medium-Term Expenditure Framework (MTEF) and the 2020 national budget in order to sufficiently fund the national response to the pandemic and to provide economic stimulus packages for Nigerians.
+“The NASS proactively reviewed the Medium-Term Expenditure Framework (MTEF) and the 2020 national budget in order to sufficiently fund the national response to the pandemic and to provide economic stimulus packages for Nigerians.

 “In addition, after meticulous scrutiny, the Assembly gave approvals for various loans requested by the Executive to fund the 2020 national budget.